DenoSaurabh/home-automation-webapp/README.md

 Same, this the Car can send data to Web

 ( Actually I have not readen a lot about MQTT Protocol and Artitecture, but I have taken an Idea about That)

-# Wanna Contriute
-Hey, you are welcome if you wan to contribue to this Project